artefactual/archivematica-docs/admin-manual/installation/installation.rst

 installed before the dashboard package.
 While it is possible to install the mcp-client package on a separate machine, that configuration is not documented in these instructions.

+The mcp-server package will install MySQL and configure the database used by Archivematica.
+Depending on the version of MySQL that gets installed the prompts you will say can differ.
+In all cases, you will be prompted to create a password for the 'root' user.
+Keep note of the password you create.
+On Ubuntu 14.04, MySQL 5.5 is installed, and the default 'archivematica' database user is automatically created with a default password of 'demo'.
+On Ubuntu 16.04, MySQL 5.7 is installed, and you are prompted to add a password for the 'archivematica' user.
+You must use 'demo' as the password during the install process.
+The password can be changed after the installation is complete.

 .. code:: bash